henryhawke/blue-ridge-bonsai/DESIGN.md

 ## Spirit of Blue Ridge Bonsai

-*"Like the ancient oak that bends in mountain winds yet never breaks, our design honors both the timeless wisdom of Japanese aesthetics and the enduring spirit of Appalachian craftsmanship."*
+*"Like the ancient oak that bends in mountain winds yet never breaks, our design honors the timeless wisdom of Japanese aesthetics set against the natural beauty of the Blue Ridge Mountains."*

 ### Fusion Philosophy

-The Blue Ridge Bonsai Society design system emerges from a profound cultural dialogue between East and West, mountain and tradition.
-Our approach weaves together three foundational elements:
+The Blue Ridge Bonsai Society design system emerges from the harmonious relationship between Japanese bonsai aesthetics and the natural beauty of the Blue Ridge Mountains.
+Our approach weaves together these foundational elements:

 **Wabi-Sabi (侘寂)** - The Japanese aesthetic of finding beauty in imperfection and impermanence.
 Like the weathered bark of a centuries-old mountain pine, we embrace the authentic marks of time and nature.